 Mentors communicate about the defined expertise.
 Senior Jyotishi mentor junior Jyotishi about the practice of divination and interpretation.
 Senior Jyotishi do NOT mentor junior Jyotishi about politics, nutrition, or intimate relationships.
 BTW it sounds like your friend could be using"mentoring"as a false pretense for wanting to spend more privileged time with you.
 (Is he in a Rahu bhukti?)

-Guru can be a name for ‘teacher'in human society.
-When I taught 4th-grade geography in Nepal, my job title was Guru."Guru" does not imply omniscience or even superior wisdom.
-It means teacher.
+Guru can be a name for teacher in human society.
+When I taught 4th-grade geography in Nepal, the children addressed me as Guruma.
+Guru does not imply omniscience or even superior wisdom.
+The word means teacher.
 There are gazillions of teachers in this world serving at all levels of access.

 The Guru-role is usually nothing fancy.
 Depending on the cultural environment, one designated as a vehicle of Professor Guru is recognized socially as a living container of broad understanding.

-Brihaspati is *not* concerned with transmitting information.; Information is a province of Professor Budha.; Brihaspati is concerned with breadth of perception, diversity, inclusiveness, developing an expansive view.
+Brihaspati is *not* concerned with transmitting information.
+Information delivery is a province of Professor Budha.
+Rather, Brihaspati is concerned with breadth of perception, diversity, inclusiveness, developing an expansive view.
 Guru is more about the scope of the view, less about the contents.
 Guru's doctrine is based on a few core principles (love, faith, generosity, wisdom, compassion) which then expand and expand and expand into detailed manifestations.
-Budha is the detail-conductor.;
+Budha is the detail-conductor.

 Guru generously; offers the core teachings, again and again, to all who attend, without exhaustion.
 As a result, a person who is socially identified to be playing the Guru role is respected as an expression of generous and all-inclusive Brihaspati.